shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 To tackle these challenges, MANRS have been made to integrate multiple route origin registries simultaneously.
 However, the existing synchronization protocols between these sources lack effective data validation, which impedes the ability to handle inconsistencies resulting from inaccurate data.

-Hence, it is imperative to continue striving towards the development of a comprehensive route origin registry system that can effectively discern between prefix hijacking and legitimate MOAS, while ensuring a globally unified perspective on routing origins and maintaining a high level of resilience.
+Hence, it is imperative to continue striving towards the development of a verifiable route origin registry system that can effectively discern between prefix hijacking and legitimate MOAS, while ensuring a globally unified perspective on routing origins and maintaining a high level of resilience.

 # Security Considerations